 Fikile Ntshangase opposed a mine extension.
-Now she has been murdered
+Last night she was murdered.

 Violence on border of iMfolozi-Hluhluwe Game Park linked to fears of mass retrenchments